Marcus-Crump/Self-Hosted-Media-Server/README.md

 ## What I Did
 - Deployed and configured media services as Docker containers
-- Managed container volumes, networking, and restart policies
+- Managed container volumes and networking
 - Troubleshot DNS, networking, and service availability issues
 - Performed routine updates and system maintenance to maintain uptime